Space-time design for deep joint source channel coding of images Over MIMO channels: Experiments

 \figNt

 Finally, we present the comparison of the diversity and the multiplexing schemes with $N_t = 3$ antennas and a single receive antenna ($N_r = 1$) in Fig.~\ref{fig:fig_nt3}.
-Two OSTBC designs are evaluated.
+Two OSTBC designs are evaluated together with the multiplexing scheme.
 All three models are trained and tested under $SNR \in [2, 10]$ dB.
 When $\rho = 1/8$, even in the low $SNR$ regime, both diversity schemes are outperformed by the multiplexing scheme.
-This can be explained by the fact that OSTBC rate for $N_t>2$ is too low to convey the underlying image; and hence, it is more beneficial to use the available antennas to improve the multiplexing gain.
-We highlight that given the 384 MIMO channel uses for $\rho = 1/8$, the length $l$ of the latent vector $\bm{z}$ for the multiplexing scheme is 1152; whereas it is $l = 192$ and $288$ for rate-$1/2$ and rate-$3/4$ OSTBC schemes, respectively, which are too small to achieve good reconstruction quality.
+This can be explained by the fact that OSTBC rate for $N_t>2$ is too low to convey the underlying image; hence, it is more beneficial to use the available antennas to improve the multiplexing gain.
+We highlight that given the $k=384$ MIMO channel uses for $\rho = 1/8$, the length $l$ of the latent vector $\bm{z}$ for the multiplexing scheme is 1152; whereas it is $l = 192$ and $288$ for rate-$1/2$ and rate-$3/4$ OSTBC schemes, respectively, which are too small to achieve good reconstruction quality.
 On the other hand, when the available bandwidth ratio increases to $\rho = 5/24$, both diversity schemes can achieve comparable or better performance than the multiplexing scheme as $l$ grows larger.
-We can also observe that the rate-$1/2$ OSTBC tends to perform better compared to the rate-$3/4$ one at lower SNR regimes which is intuitive as the rate-$1/2$ code provides higher diversity, and hence, higher reliability.
+We can also observe that the rate-$1/2$ OSTBC tends to perform better compared to rate-$3/4$ at lower SNR regimes which is intuitive as the rate-$1/2$ code provides larger coding gain, and hence, higher reliability.
 Though OSTBC offers full diversity, the loss of bandwidth limits the overall end-to-end reconstruction performance when $N_r > 1$, which is not shown here due to page limitations.